-The entire conventional system of managing eating and exercise behavior is built on compliance with a predetermined set of guidelines.
-There are even guidelines for how to get around the guidelines during the holidays!
+The entire conventional system of managing eating and exercise behavior is built on compliance with a predetermined set of guidelines out of fear of the consequences.

-It is an outside-in approach with a threat built in: “If you’re not good…(fill in your favorite dreaded threat here: you’ll never find a partner…you’ll die…or worse, you’ll gain weight)!”
-(Please read with sarcasm.)
+“Be good or else” is an outside-in approach with a threat built in: “If you’re not good, you’ll __________ (fill in your favorite dreaded threat here: gain weight… never find a partner… die)!”

 Finally, about mid-morning after half-dozen urgent visits for colds and flu, I’d finally let myself sneak back to the break room to see what goodies had shown up.
 That is how I discovered Almond Roca.

-One hour and three patient work-ins later: “Looks like lunch is going to be late, if I even have time!
-I’ll just have a few more pieces of Almond Roca to tie me over…oh no!
-I’m not the only one who loves these!
-They’re almost gone!
-I better take a few extra but I won’t eat them now.”
+One hour and three more patient work-ins later: “Looks like lunch is going to be late, if I even have time!
+I’ll just have a few more pieces of Almond Roca to tie me over… Oh no!
+They’re almost gone; I guess I’m not the only one who loves them!
+I better take a few extra, but I won’t eat them now.”
 Which of course I did, but it didn’t matter because another container or another platter of goodies would take their place the next day.

-At some point, I’d make the decision to just start fresh in the new year.
-Come January, I denied, deprived, then eventually defied my way through the next year.
-Until December, when I just gave up completely.
+Then, come January, I denied, deprived, and eventually defied my way through the next year.
+Until December when I just gave up completely again.

 So I ask you, why spend all of December bloated, full, and tired, and then spend January feeling hungry, deprived, and obsessed?

 Fear is a short term motivator, intended to protect us from immediate danger.
 In fact, the physiological state induced by chronic fear and stress leads to long term health and psychological consequences.
-External and internal threats to “be good or else” are actually counter-productive to good health.
+External and internal threats to “be good or else” are actually counter-productive to our overall well-being.

 Motivation for sustainable change comes when the choices you make feel good.
 Eating the foods you love in moderation, moving your body, and practicing self-care all lead to positive feelings that reinforce the choices you are making.